How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 Ethical considerations

-Bypassing CAPTCHAs raises ethical questions:
+Bypassing CAPTCHA raises ethical questions:

 • Malicious use: The practice of data scraping, combined with spam activities and attacks, damages websites and users and violates ethical and legal principles.